MuthuparvathiMuthukrishnan/AtliQ-Hardware-s-Excel-Sales-Finance-Analytics/README.md

           ➥ to facilitate negotiations with consumers and
           ➥ in identifying the potential business expansion opportunities in promising countries.

-⚡ Project 2: Finance Analytics:
+⚡ Project 2: Finance Analytics

     ➤ Profit and Loss by Fiscal Year: Analyzed profit and loss categorized by fiscal years.
     ➤ Profit and Loss by Fiscal Months: Evaluated profit and loss categorized by fiscal months.